Werner Park

+Baseball park in Papillion, Nebraska, U.S.

-Werner Park is a minor league ballpark in Papillion, Nebraska.
-It is the home of the Omaha Storm Chasers (the Triple A affiliate of Major League Baseball's Kansas City Royals) and USL League One professional soccer club Union Omaha.
+Werner Park is a minor league ballpark in the midwestern United States, located in Papillion, Nebraska.
+It is the home of the Omaha Storm Chasers (the Triple A affiliate of Major League Baseball's Kansas City Royals).
 The University of Nebraska Omaha Mavericks also occasionally used the stadium for some home college baseball games.
 Opened in 2011, the ballpark cost $36 million to construct.
 It is located along state highway 370 just east of South 126th Street, in an unincorporated area less than 3 mi west of downtown Papillion, a suburb southwest of Omaha in Sarpy County, which owns the venue.

 History

 Background

-From 1969 through 2010, the Omaha Royals (named the Golden Spikes from 1999 to 2001) played at Rosenblatt Stadium located in Downtown Omaha.
+From 1969 through 2010, the Omaha Royals (named the Golden Spikes from 1999 to 2001) played at Rosenblatt Stadium in south Omaha.
 The Royals were hobbled by Rosenblatt's size, as it was continuously expanded to accommodate the NCAA Men's College World Series that was played at the park every June.
 At 23,000 seats in its final configuration, Rosenblatt had 5,000 more seats than the next-largest Triple-A stadium, the Buffalo Bisons’ Coca-Cola Field.
 In hopes of providing a more intimate setting, capacity was reduced to around 8,500 for Royals games.
-When the city announced plans to replace Rosenblatt Stadium, it was intended that the new park (TD Ameritrade Park Omaha, now Charles Schwab Field Omaha) would use a capacity of around 12,000 for Royals games.
+When the city announced plans to replace Rosenblatt Stadium, it was intended that the new downtown park (TD Ameritrade Park Omaha, now Charles Schwab Field Omaha) would use a capacity of around 12,000 for Royals games.

 However, the Royals did not consider that a viable alternative, and subsequently sought to build their own stadium in a different location.
 Areas both inside and outside Omaha were considered, including other cities nationwide interested in hosting a Triple-A team.
 They intended to make a final decision on a new location by April 2009.
 On December 3, 2008, team president Alan Stein announced that the Royals and Sarpy County had signed a memorandum of understanding regarding the construction of a new baseball stadium.
 On March 17, 2009, the Royals reached a formal agreement with the county for the stadium, and on July 1, Stein announced the deal had been made official.